MattHuckins/LEMSv2-GPS/README.md

 The LEMSv2 is an open source environmental monitoring station, which was designed to be deployed for extended periods of time and powered by a 5W solar panel (More information can be found on Madvoid's LEMSv2 GitHub page).

 ## Objective
 The objective of this project is to incorperate a GPS module into the existing LEMSv2 system, while considering the low energy consumption goals of the original LEMSv2 environmental monitoring system.
-The two main goals of the this project are: to use the GPS module to update the RTC if the system malfunctions in a manner that resets the RTC, to datalog multiple location data to an SD card for the purpose of secondary statistical analysis.
+The two main goals of the this project are: to use the GPS module to update the RTC if the system malfunctions in a manner that resets the RTC, to create arrays of latitude and longitude stored on the SD card.

 ## Library additions to the original LEMSv2